-Compute the receiver operating characteristic (ROC) and area under the ROC curve (AUC) as performance measure for binary classification prediction prediction results in the form of decision values as returned by predict for predictionType="decision". labels label vector of same length as parameter 'prediction'. allLabels vector containing all occuring labels once.
+computeROCandAUC Compute Receiver Operating Characteristic And Area Under The Curve prediction prediction results in the form of decision values as returned by predict for predictionType="decision". labels label vector of same length as parameter 'prediction'. allLabels vector containing all occuring labels once.
 This parameter is required only if the labels parameter is not a factor.
 Default=NULL